 Getting a car key used to be cheap and easy, any key cutting shop could make one in seconds.
-Then the car manufacturers changed things, which means car keys are more complicated.
+Then the car manufacturers changed things, which means that in 2020, car keys are more complicated.
 This also changed how much car keys cost.
 There are four steps that will decide how much you must pay.
 You need to add the costs from each step to find the total cost.

-Just need help with changing the key battery?
+Need help with changing the key battery?
 Click Here

 The price is worked out as follows.

 Car Key Price Formula